ryanlecompte/redis_failover/README.md

 This gem provides a RedisFailover::Client wrapper that is master/slave aware.
 The client is configured with a single host/port pair that points to redis failover server.
 The client will automatically connect to the server to find out the current state of the world (i.e., who's the current master and who are the current slaves).
-The client will automatically dispatch Redis read operations to the slaves, and Redis write operations to the master.
+The client also acts as a load balancer in that it will automatically dispatch Redis read operations to one of N slaves, and Redis write operations to the master.
 If it fails to communicate with any node, it will go back and ask the server for the current list of available servers, and then optionally retry the operation.

 ## Installation